elisreginazoche/App-Flutter-Firebase/README.md

 # my_app

 A new Flutter project with Firebase.
+It's a simple app to add, edit and delete products and prices in a list.
+The data is saved in a firebase database.

 This project is a starting point for a Flutter application.